The Churches of Britain and Ireland

 Goldington, St. Mary the Virgin, on Church Lane.
 Interior view.
 TL 0763 5100.
 Both from old postcards in Judy Flynn's Collection.
 Link, which has a photo showing the modern extension.
 Grade II* listed.
 Holy Cross (R.C.) stands on Goldington Lane and Barkers Lane, and was seen by Streetview in 2020.
 TL 0752 5049.
 Link.
 Its history page dates it to 1957.
 Older maps show Bunyan Chapel (Baptist) at TL 0769 5049.
 It pre-dates a map of 1884, upon which it's labelled as Particular Baptist, and it disappears from maps in the 1960's.
 The road layout has completely changed, but it is commemorated in Chapel Close.
 The bungalows on the site can be seen here in a Streetview from 2016.

 Great Barford, All Saints (C).
 TL 1340 5171. © Bill McKenzie.
 A difficult church to photograph, advises Chris, beset with conifers and on a small site.
 Another view, an interior, taken through a window, and a monument in the churchyard, all © Chris Stafford (2013).
 Grade II* listed.
-The Methodist Church stands on Bedford Road at TL 1266 5231.
+The Methodist Church (2023 Streetview) stands on Bedford Road at TL 1266 5231.
 Older maps label it as Wesleyan, and it pre-dates a map of 1884.
-Genuki dates it to 1824, though the present building looks later than this.
+This must be a predecessor of the present church as it has a date-stone for 1903.
+Genuki dates it to 1824.
+A un-dated news article discusses its closure and intended conversion.

 Harlington, St. Mary The Virgin.
 TL 0378 3055. © Bill McKenzie.
 Another view.
 Previously in the "Unknown" section - Ian Mead has a number of glass negatives, from around 1900, taken by a great-Uncle who lived in the Luton area.
 This one was identified by Janet Gimber.
 Link.
 Grade I listed.
 The Methodist Church on Sundon Road.
 TL 0365 3030. © Martin Wallis.
 A Streetview from 2019.
 Link.
 What I assume to be its predecessor stands directly opposite, and is marked on old maps as Wesleyan.
 A 2019 Streetview.
 The 1" O.S. map of 1956 shows a cemetery chapel in the cemetery on Baton Road, at TL 0391 3066.
 It may be the small building seen in the far corner in a Streetview from 2019.